rcrowther/vala-mode2/README.rst

 =====
 This is not the comprehensive, standards-savvy, up-to-date mode which Vala, at this point, probably deserves.

 However, the author only uses EMACS in  a trivial way, to format and hunt down typographical errors, and has never coded in a LISP before.
-So he feels only a little sadness about this, and no regrets.
+So he feels little sadness about this, and no regrets.

 Knowing very little about EMACs mode coding, and up against Vala's c-family syntax, the author made eccentric decisions.
-One of these, for example, was not to extend from CC mode (on which `c-mode', `java-mode` and several others are based).
+One of these, for example, was not to extend from CC mode (on which 'c-mode', 'java-mode' and several others are based).
 Without that code, the indentation is crude.
 But (the author shrugs his shoulders), some of this may turn out to be good for hunting down errors and formatting code.
 That's what matters.

 To Consider
 ===========
 Do not rely on the code, please assess for yourself.
 Comments are welcome.

-Please note the mode *only* works with spaces.
+Please note the mode works *only* with spaces.
 Conceptually it can work with tabs, but will this not be implemented unless the author uncovers more information on how to configure EMACS (current code and implementation information, not blogs on keystrokes).

 Installation